mtellal/matcha/README.md

 MAIL_ADDRESS=
 MAIL_PASSWORD=
 ```
-> You can bypass this step by running `npm run createUser` script or making a customized request to `http://matcha.mezyann.fr/user/signup?fakeUser=true` </br>
+> You can bypass the signup process by running `npm run createUser` script or making a customized request to `http://matcha.mezyann.fr/user/signup?fakeUser=true` </br>

 In the signup process a city is asked from the user.
 The project uses [locationiq](https://fr.locationiq.com/) API.
 ```